ourBC.com British Columbia Travel and Discovery

 If you happen to be in Cassidy a great spot for a visit is the Nanaimo River Regional Park.
 Located just north of Cassidy the regional park has a series of well marked, easy going trails, and great for nature viewing.
 To get to the Nanaimo River Regional Park, turn either at Thatcher on Hwy 1, then Emblem Rd. or off Hwy 1 onto Fry Rd.

 For those who don't know Cassidy was once home to a 1/4 mile clay race track that closed at the end of the 1999 season because of recent zoning law changes.
-You can find the remains of the Cassidy Speedway located on Spruston Road.
+You can find some remains of the Cassidy Speedway located on Spruston Road.
+Now located on part of the property is the Mountainaire Campground and RV Park.

 Information on Cassidy